 What do you get when you cross John Valby, Bobby Heenan, and WWF's A-Train circa 2004?
 You get Joel Gertner.

 The first time you laid eyes on ECW's purveyor of perversion, you couldn't figure his deal out.
 Then, ten seconds later, you got it.
 Joel Gertner - simply put - was awesome.
 Why?
 Because he opened his mouth and said things like...

 Yes.
+And that's tame compared to the stuff WWE yanked from Youtube.
 What made Gertner's rhymes so shocking was that he'd find the line and then cross it.
 Then he'd go back to the line, take his pants off, and hump it.

 Perhaps his most shocking moment was ECW's handling of John F. Kennedy Jr.'s death.
 In one of wrestling's most mindblowing segments, Joel went off on a double entendre filled five minute monologue about JFK Jr's plane "going down".
 People stared in horror.